 Member Publications Resource on Nausea and Vomiting (CINV)

 MASCC Endorsed Guideline Partnerships

-The purpose of this guideline is to provide health care providers with an approach to the prevention of acute antineoplastic-induced nausea and vomiting (AINV) in children who are receiving antineoplastic medication.
-The scope is limited to the prevention of AINV in the acute phase (within 24 hours of administration of an antineoplastic agent). >> MORE
+The Pediatric Oncology Group of Ontario (POGO) has published “Guideline for the Prevention of Acute Nausea and Vomiting due to Antineoplastic Medication in Pediatric Cancer Patients” (April 2014).
+The purpose of this guideline is to provide healthcare providers with an approach to the prevention of acute antineoplastic-induced nausea and vomiting (AINV) in children.
+The scope is limited to the prevention of AINV in the acute phase (within 24 hours of antineoplastic administration). >> Quick Review Summary

-MASCC Study Group Coordinator, Anne Young
+MASCC Study Group Coordinator, Don Gubitosa